ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Multiformats

-The Multiformats project is a collection of protocols which aim to future-proof systems, today.
+The Multiformats project is a collection of protocols that aim to future-proof systems today.
 A key element is enhancing format values with self-description.
 This allows for interoperability, protocol agility, and promotes extensibility.
 [More about Multiformats](https://multiformats.io/) and [Multihash](https://multiformats.io/multihash/)

 ## N